Joyce’s Crustless Quiche

 - 1 cups cheddar cheese, shredded

-- Important Note: There is plenty of salt in the cheese, etc. Do
+- Important Note: There is plenty of salt in the cheese, etc. Do not add salt.

 - Preheat oven to 350 degrees.